FSPA Communications Office

-The Franciscan Sisters of Perpetual Adoration (FSPA) were founded in 1849 in Milwaukee, Wisconsin, as the Sisters of St. Francis.
+Franciscan Sisters of Perpetual Adoration was founded in 1849 in Milwaukee, Wisconsin, as Sisters of St. Francis.
 The congregation moved to Jefferson, Wisconsin, in 1864, and finally to La Crosse, Wisconsin, in 1871, shortly after the Diocese of La Crosse was formed.
-The sisters became known as FSPA in 1878 after they began the practice of perpetual adoration, or around-the-clock prayer.
+Visit our history page to tour our journey since 1849.

 We are a community of vowed Franciscan women centered in Eucharist, committed to be loving presence through prayer, witness and service.

 FSPA leadership is elected by its members after prayer and consideration.
 Terms of office generally last four years.
-Currently, Sister Karen Lueck serves as president of the congregation, with Sister Helen Elsbernd as vice president.
+The 2022-2026 president is Sister Sue Ernster, with Sister Georgia Christensen as vice president.

 Simplicity.
-The Franciscan Sisters of Perpetual Adoration have promised to live a life of simplicity, known as the vow of poverty.
-This vow frees members from ownership concerns, allowing us to focus on our stated mission and devote our common resources to serving others.
+Franciscan Sisters of Perpetual Adoration have promised to live a life of simplicity, known as the vow of poverty.
+This vow frees members from ownership concerns, allowing them to focus on our stated mission and devote their common resources to serving others.

 Relationships.
 Sisters also commit to living a community lifestyle within the vow of celibacy.
-Community life frees us to cultivate and enjoy intimate friendships - both within and outside the congregation.
+Community life frees them to cultivate and enjoy intimate friendships - both within and outside the congregation.

 Unity.
-Members of the Franciscan Sisters of Perpetual Adoration find that we can accomplish great things when we are united in our efforts.
-Through the vow of obedience, we commit ourselves to the congregation's mission to serve God, the whole church, and society.
-Listening to our community, ourselves, the spirit, and the world enables us to discern better how our individual gifts may further our mission.
+Franciscan Sisters of Perpetual Adoration find that they can accomplish great things when they are united in their efforts.
+Through the vow of obedience, they commit themselves to the congregation's mission to serve God, the whole church, and society.
+Listening to their community, themselves, the spirit, and the world enables them to discern better how their individual gifts may further their mission.

 FSPA vowed members enjoy extraordinary opportunities for spiritual growth, lifelong learning, and professional development.
 FSPA invites Catholic women of all origins and backgrounds to consider religious life within its community.
 New membership is open to single Catholic women, ages 21 to 45, who want a deeper relationship with God, and who seek community and a life of Gospel service.